MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can sometimes be used to create art, such as a computer-generated painting or music.
+Programmers sometimes use the term "spaghetti code" to describe code that is poorly written with a tangled structure, like a plate of spaghetti.